Anxiety - What's worrying you?

 Is Grief Depression?

 Although grief and depression share some of the same symptoms they are not the same.
 Grief, for example due to the loss of a loved one, is a normal response to that loss.
-When the bereft person has the space to grieve, the pain of the loss, usually eases with time.
+When a person has the space to grieve, the pain of the loss, usually eases with time.
 On the other hand, depression is a mental illness, which can be triggered by any experience, including loss.
-Unlike normal grief, the intensity of depression can remain the same or increase with time.
+Unlike typical grief, the intensity of depression can remain the same or increase with time.

 Postnatal Depression

 Some women are particularly vulnerable to depression during and after pregnancy.
-The hormonal and physical changes, that a woman experiences during pregnancy, can cause existing problems to feel worse.
+The hormonal and physical changes that a woman experiences during pregnancy, can cause existing problems to feel worse.
 Alternatively, new issues can arise, such as excessive sickness of hyperemesis gravidarum or gestational diabetes.
-Coupled with the added responsibility of a new life, these emotional and physical changes, can lead to prenatal and postnatal depression and the bonding between a mother and baby may be disrupted.
-Fathers can also experience following the birth of their child.
+Coupled with the added responsibility of a new life, these emotional and physical changes, can lead to prenatal and postnatal depression, and the bonding between a mother and baby may be disrupted.
+Fathers can also experience depression following the birth of their child.
 The myths around motherhood or fatherhood, can lead a depressed parent to feel guilt or shame.
 However, depression doesn't mean that you are a bad parent, it's an indication that you could use some support and your G.P. is a good place to start.

 Tips for Coping with Depression